 How many people are looking for wild bluebells in the rain..it doesn’t matter.
 Once your photo is uploaded it is their for years to come.
 Someone, somewhere in the world, is writing an article on scottish wild plants and the collapse of the bumble bees colony.
 They need a photo..they are not going to send a photographer to Scotland, they will use a stock agency.
 Shutterstock in my opinion is one of the best.
 Don’t try and guess who wants a particular photo for what, you may never know.
 If you love the photo, upload it and use at least 20 Keywords.

 Registering with Shutterstock.

 You will have to submit forms of identity before you can upload as Shutterstock needs details for payment to you.
-Payments are made by Payoneer or Paypal and are not paid until you reach the minimum payout of $35.
+Payments are made to Payoneer or Paypal and are not paid until you reach the minimum payout of $35.

 You may want to retain exclusivity of your photo, if this is the case then stock photography is not for you.
 If you love the idea of someone in the world using your photograph to promote a place, a product, a region, then you may enjoy Stock photography.
 Below is the link.
 It is an affiliate link and I will get 0.04 cents from you photo if you make the cut.

 Reasons your photo do not make the cut

 - Only submit photographs that are of the best quality.
 Blurry, out of focus, filtered and over exposed photo will be rejected.
 Tips, if your photo keep coming back rejected as out of focus, get your eyes checked….